You’ve bought your tickets, chosen your outfit and sorted how you are getting to the track, now it’s time to focus on the day’s runners and riders.

 Who can I place a bet with at Chester?

-You can either use Chester Bet which has around 150 positions on the track or any of the independent bookmakers.
+You can either use Chester Bet which has around 150 positions on the track, Tote at various locations across the course, or any of the independent bookmakers.

 Can I take the odds?